-Analyzing and Interpreting Data

-Analyze and interpret data to determine similarities and differences in findings.

-LS4.A: Evidence of Common Ancestry and Diversity

-• The collection of fossils and their placement in chronological order (e.g., through the location of the sedimentary layers in which they are found) is known as the fossil record.
-It documents the existence, diversity, extinction, and change of many life forms throughout the history of life on Earth.

-Graphs, charts, and images can be used to identify patterns in data.
+Science & Engineering Practice: Disciplinary Core Idea: Crosscutting Concept: Analyzing and Interpreting Data Analyze and interpret data to determine similarities and differences in findings.
+LS4.A: Evidence of Common Ancestry and Diversity The collection of fossils and their placement in chronological order (e.g., through the location of the sedimentary layers in which they are found) is known as the fossil record.
+It documents the existence, diversity, extinction, and change of many life forms through big the provide the set of t Patterns Graphs, charts, and images can be used to identify patterns in data.
+Earth.